acoli-repo/acoli-morph/morphisto/Readme.md

     olia:hasTag, olia:hasTagStartingWith, olia:hasTagEndingWith # from OLiA

+Moreover, for automatically generated forms, I introduce a new class `morph:HypotheticalForm` (or `ConstructedForm`?) as a subclass of `ontolex:Form`.
+We just need a way to mark them, and this seems to be more straight-forward than to encode it at the property.

 See [example](example.md) for a discussion

 For navigation from lexical entry to inflection type, it is VERY unfortunate that these properties have the same name, because we must disambiguate them via their object class